Ypertex/blog/content/articles/2019-02-28-test-your-way-to-success.md

 * If observation is impossible, ask the *persons who take the ultimate decision* on the topic at hand.
 Eliminate hearsay and the dangerous assumed assumptions.
 * Make your tests as real as possible by having the persons *commit to something* (like a follow-up action) or *give up something* valuable (like more of their time).
 Do they put their money/time where their mouth is?

-{{<figure>}}Observe{{</figure>}}
+{{<figure src="/media/fantasy.jpg">}}Make sure you live in the real world by testing your riskiest assumptions{{</figure>}}

 I'd even recommend to combine and repeat tests.
 Getting consistent results from different tests (or from the same test repeated at different points in time) increases the reliability of your test results.

 ## Conclusion

 RATs are a great way to spare ourselves the disappointment to invest a lot of resources into something that nobody needs.
+They help being more successful at what we do for a living.

 I've started to systematically scan for RATs whenever someone asks me to dedicate a substantial amount of time or money to something.
 By testing these assumptions, people effectively **show, don't tell** me what they really mean.

 Start smelling and testing RATs in your environment, too.
 This way, whatever's doomed to fail can fail early—leaving you and others to **spend more on what's well spent**!

+So, under what risky assumptions are you operating right now?